ludygrv/pokemon-sleep-parser/README.md

 # 🕹️ Next Steps
 Here’s where we stopped and what you can do next:

- ✅ Confirm doctr OCR results on more screenshots

- 📁 Add batch processing: load all screenshots from a folder

- 📊 Save output to CSV or Excel

- 🧠 (Optional) Improve OCR robustness for layout variations
+Issues:
+1 - OCR seesm to be wrong in some instances
+2 - "date" on report and on session are off-by-one
+3 - Verify Graph is logical
+4 - Include Current Rank Info
+5 - Adjust the effect of Multipliers (Research Exp Bonus or Events) 6 - Plot Newfound pokemon Lvl x Rank

- 🖼️ (Optional) Visualize OCR detection boxes for debugging
+🖼️ (Optional) Visualize OCR detection boxes for debugging N - Auto Retrieve new images from Photos?

  ### Connecting to Github: